dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 In these cases:

--The SG is attached
+- The SG is attached but...
-but
 - The rules may not have reached the instance

 This is why module2e must **reapply the rules** after reboot: